Mumble-SRL/MBurger-Android/mburger/src/main/java/mumble/mburger/sdk/MBAdmin/Readme.md

 ### Update an existing Section

 Updating a section is a process very similar to creating a new one, but you will need the id of the section ou wish to update, the block_id is not necessary.
 You should only pay attention that you must provide a valid locale and <u>only the section with the given locale will be updated</u>, other locale variants will remain untouched.
-Also a<u>ll media you will send through the API will be appended to the pre-existent array of media</u>.
+Also <u>all media you will send through the API will be appended to the pre-existent array of media</u>.
 If you wish to replace and image or a media you will need to call the `MBurgerAdminTasks.deleteMedia(this, media_id)` method before calling the update.

 If you wish to update a section, the method is similar to the create one: